haranbane/xstreamplayer/README.md

 # xstreamplayer
 ## xStream Player for MetalliQ
 ***
 xStream is the biggest german streaming Add-On for Kodi.
-Therefor I always wanted a integration of that plattform in my beloved Extended Info Mod.
+Therefor I always wanted an integration of that plattform in my beloved Extended Info Mod.
 So here it is!

 ***